-IV.A.
+IV.C.
 ACGME-I Competencies

-IV.A.1.
+IV.C.1.
 The program must integrate the following ACGME-I Competencies into the curriculum, and structure the curriculum to support resident attainment of each.

-IV.A.1.a) Professionalism
+IV.C.1.b) Professionalism

 Residents must demonstrate a commitment to carrying out professional responsibilities and an adherence to ethical principles.